+- PPD file

+- DAT file

 - STAPL file

-- DAT file

 - SPI file

-STAPL and DAT file formats are the default file formats to be exported.
-These are the required formats for IHP (In House Programming).
+PPD and DAT file formats are the default file formats to be exported.

 Security options - Provides a brief description about the current Security settings.

 Programming Options set with Configure Programming Options - Displays the Design version and Back Level version set in the Configure Programming Options.
 They are read only options and cannot be modified.